 [For more on building strong talent pools, see The definitive guide to building your pipeline.]

 A serious job seeker is likely juggling multiple job opportunities from various manufacturing employers, each with their own timeline.
 That’s stressful for candidates and employers alike.

 As an employer, your goal is, of course, to lock down candidates as quickly as possible.
 This is where automating the job offer process comes in handy – it streamlines the process, cuts through red tape, and makes negotiations easier.

 The result?
 You’ll trim days off your process and beat the competition to the punch.

 Let’s say you found your next all-star hires.
 They’re great fits and eager to get started.
 Digital onboarding builds on their excitement by reinforcing the culture and mission that brought them to you in the first place.
-The result is engaged personnel who are bought in and set up for success.
-This leads to longer tenures and happier, healthier personnel.
+The result is engaged employees who are bought in and set up for success.
+This leads to longer tenures and happier, healthier employees.

 That’s great for candidates.
 But what about you?
-When onboarding is efficient, organisations save money by reducing time spent on administrative tasks.
+When onboarding is efficient, organizations save money by reducing time spent on administrative tasks.